In search of

 This study is intended to identify the location of St Peter's Chapel, Stonnall, Staffordshire.
 It will adduce all the documentary, historical, circumstantial and archaeological evidence that has so far been collected in an attempt to pinpoint the whereabouts of the site of the chapel with, I believe, 100% certainty.
 We will examine all the evidence item by item.

 © Julian Ward-Davies

-In 1769, the former Curate of Shenstone, the Reverend Henry Sanders compiled his History and Antiquities of the Parish of Shenstone.
+In 1769, the former Curate of Shenstone, the Reverend Henry Sanders compiled his History and Antiquities of the Parish of Shenstone 1.
 At that time, Stonnall was a component part of the parish and thus his account contains a considerable amount of detail relating to the village and its neighbourhood.
 Moreover, this document contains the earliest known references to there having been a chapel and a chapel-yard in Stonnall.
 As we will see, Rev Sanders never saw the chapel, having relied on commonplace anecdotes about its existence.
 However, as we will see also, he did see the chapel-yard and, therefore, his account represents a primary documentary source with regard to that feature.

-The 1838 Tithe Map of the Parish of Shenstone and its Awards Book provide us with secondary documentary evidence.
+The 1838 Tithe Map of the Parish of Shenstone 2 and its associated Book of Awards 3 provide us with secondary documentary evidence.
 Although these documents contain no direct reference to the chapel, various details contained within them directly support the evidence relating to the chapel's existence and location provided by Rev Sanders' account.

 The location of the site